HTTP - Parameters

 Sun, 06 Nov 1994 08:49:37 GMT ; RFC 822, updated by RFC 1123 Sunday, 06-Nov-94 08:49:37 GMT ; RFC 850, obsoleted by RFC 1036 Sun Nov 6 08:49:37 1994 ; ANSI C's asctime() format

-You use character set to specify the character sets that the client prefers.
+We use character sets to specify the character sets that the client prefers.
 Multiple character sets can be listed separated by commas.
-If a value is not specified, the default is US-ASCII.
+If a value is not specified, the default is the US-ASCII.

 US-ASCII or ISO-8859-1 or ISO-8859-7

-A content ecoding values indicate an encoding algorithm has been used to encode the content before passing it over the network.
-Content codings are primarily used to allow a document to be compressed or otherwise usefully transformed without losing the identity.
+A content encoding value indicates that an encoding algorithm has been used to encode the content before passing it over the network.
+Content coding are primarily used to allow a document to be compressed or otherwise usefully transformed without losing the identity.

 Accept-encoding: gzip or Accept-encoding: compress or Accept-encoding: deflate

 HTTP uses Internet Media Types in the Content-Type and Accept header fields in order to provide open and extensible data typing and type negotiation.
-All the Media-type values are registered with the Internet Assigned Number Authority ((IANA).
-Following is a general syntax to specify media type:
+All the Media-type values are registered with the Internet Assigned Number Authority (IANA).
+The general syntax to specify media type is as follows:

 media-type = type "/" subtype *( ";" parameter )

 HTTP uses language tags within the Accept-Language and Content-Language fields.
-A language tag is composed of 1 or more parts: A primary language tag and a possibly empty series of subtags:
+A language tag is composed of one or more parts: a primary language tag and a possibly empty series of subtags:

 language-tag = primary-tag *( "-" subtag )

-White space is not allowed within the tag and all tags are case- insensitive.
+White spaces are not allowed within the tag and all tags are case- insensitive.